RenonGracie/solLambda/README.md

 This template demonstrates how to develop and deploy a simple Python Flask API service running on AWS Lambda using the Serverless Framework.

 This template configures a single function, `api`, which is responsible for handling all incoming requests thanks to configured `http` events.
 To learn more about `http` event configuration options, please refer to [http event docs](https://www.serverless.com/framework/docs/providers/aws/events/apigateway/).
 As the events are configured in a way to accept all incoming requests, `Flask` framework is responsible for routing and handling requests internall y.
 The implementation takes advantage of `serverless-wsgi`, which allows you to wrap WSGI applications such as Flask apps.
 To learn more about `serverless-wsgi`, please refer to corresponding [GitHub repository](https://github.com/logandk/serverless-wsgi).
 Additionally, the template relies on `serverless-python-requirements` plugin for packaging dependencies from `requirements.txt` file.
 For more details about `serverless-python-requirements` configuration, please refer to corresponding [GitHub repository](https://github.com/UnitedIncome/serverless-python-requirements).

+## Aurora DSQL Setup

+Before deploying the application, you need to set up an Aurora DSQL cluster (currently in Preview).
+Follow these steps:

+1. Go to AWS Console → Aurora DSQL console (https://console.aws.amazon.com/dsql)
+2. Click "Create cluster"
+3. Basic configuration:
+   - Configure deletion protection if needed
+   - Add tags if required
+   - Note: During preview, only specific regions are supported

+4. After cluster creation, you'll need these values:
+   - Cluster endpoint
+   - Cluster arn
+   - Database name
+   - Port number

+5. To find ARN and connection details:
+   - Go to your cluster in DSQL console
+   - Click on the cluster name
+   - * ARN will be listed as "Cluster ARN"
+   - Click "Connect" button to see:
+     * Endpoint
+     * Database name
+     * Port number

+Note: Aurora DSQL uses PostgreSQL-compatible interface and supports distributed SQL operations across regions.
+Make sure your application code uses PostgreSQL-compatible drivers and connection strings.

 ## Usage